dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: quantifier la variabilité, coef variation ou bien repmlacer par entropie?")

 This volatility reflects stochastic fluctuations across the repeated benchmarks on the same set of prompts, rather than differences caused by prompt diversity.
-While evaluating scores across a large and varied set of prompts provides insight into the robustness and generalization of the AI solution, the setup presented here focuses on the consistency and reliability of the benchmarking framework itself.
+While evaluating scores across a large and varied set of prompts provides insight into the robustness and generalization of the AI agent, the setup presented here focuses on the consistency and reliability of the benchmarking framework itself, as it is the foundation of all automated evaluations.
 #highlight("TODO: comparer la volatilité d'un pdv changement LLM -> donne des mauvais score mais également meilleurs")

 Consequently, this fluctuation may point to (1) a lack of robustness in certain criteria or (2) a statistical artifact of the limited number of benchmark runs.